D-Robotics/hobot_msgs/hbm_img_msgs/README.md

 # Usage

-After successful compilation, copy the generated install path to the Horizon X3 development board (ignore the copy step if compiling on X3), and execute the following command to run:
+After successful compilation, copy the generated install path to the RDK X3 development board (ignore the copy step if compiling on X3), and execute the following command to run:

 ```
 export COLCON_CURRENT_PREFIX=./install